Awesome

 Automated LLM function schemas

-decorator on class methods.
+decorator on class methods, avoiding the

 Contributing